Find the area of a circular segment from a radius and a central angle.

-A circular segment is the region bounded by a chord and the arc it intercepts.
-Its area is calculated as:
+A circular segment is the region between a chord and its corresponding arc.

 Related Tools